A UNIQUE PERSPECTIVE.

 Matthew Begoun

-Stanislaus County criminal defense attorney.
-Before opening Begoun Law, Matthew prosecuted felony cases — including serious and violent offenses — at the Stanislaus County District Attorney's Office.
-He brings that charging-side perspective to every case he now defends.
+Matthew Begoun is a criminal defense attorney representing people across Stanislaus County.
+Before opening the Law Office of Matthew Begoun, Mr. Begoun prosecuted misdemeanor and felony cases — including the most serious and violent of offenses — at the Stanislaus County District Attorney's Office.
+He brings that prosecution-rooted perspective to every case he now defends.

 Read more about MatthewWhat experience changes